911 Enable and Snap!VRS Partner to Allow 911 Emergency Video Calls for Deaf

 "Our investment in new technologies and interpreter training will help ensure that our relay customers have 911 services."

-The FCC (News - Alert) recently introduced regulations requiring E911 capabilities for all forms of Internet-based telecommunications relay services (TRS) in order to ensure that deaf, hard of hearing and speech impaired callers have equivalent access to emergency services.
+) recently introduced regulations requiring E911 capabilities for all forms of Internet-based telecommunications relay services (TRS) in order to ensure that deaf, hard of hearing and speech impaired callers have equivalent access to emergency services.

 This partnership between 911 Enable and Snap!VRS to provide 911 service for video relay customers is helping to lead the way towards compliance with these potentially life-saving regulations.